Godblessdiego/Godblessdiego/README.md

-- 👋 Hi, I’m @Godblessdiego
+- 👋 Hi, I’m Diego Figueroa
-- 👀 I’m interested in creating stuff that people can use daily and becoming into a better human being
+- 👀 I’m interested in creating stuff that people can use daily and becoming one of the best programmers ever made by humankind (gonna take years tho)
-- 🌱 I’m currently learning how to code, actually I don't even know if this is gonna work how I planned it to be but I wanna learn either way
+- 🌱 I’m currently learning how to code, how to create apps and websites... all that stuff
-- 💞️ I’m looking to collaborate on something great and interesting such as a game or something like that
-- 📫 How to reach me: you guys can contact me via gmail - diegofigueroanl@gmail.com
+- 📫 How to reach me?: You can contact me via email - diegofigueroanl@gmail.com
-- THANK YOU FOR THE TIME I GUESS
+- THANK YOU FOR YOUR TIME!
+Have a good day!